Tailwindest

 # Safe default for mixed or unknown projects

-npx tailwindest-css-transform --mode auto
+npx tailwindest-css-transform src/components --mode auto

 # Runtime Tailwindest migration

-npx tailwindest-css-transform --mode runtime
+npx tailwindest-css-transform src/components --mode runtime

 auto keeps runtime output for unknown or mixed projects.